 I have a similar critique of the wording that starts the Geographic Targeting section, “A sample frame will be developed using a sampling of the 30 DMAs with highest Hispanic household concentration.”
 The sample will consist of households selected from the 30 DMAs but the sample frame will be all households within the 30 DMAs.
 I would reword this sentence.

 The primary sampling unit will be the households in zip codes within the 30 DMAs that have at least 1% Hispanic population.
 The households that pass the surname targeting criteria will be the basis for the RDD sampling.
 Again, if I haven’t properly stated the procedure then you might want to consider adding more details or rewording certain parts.
+Correctly defined, but we feel that the current description is sufficient to OMB requirements.

 At the end of the Hispanic Acculturation Screener there is a reference to acculturation points.
 The purpose of the acculturation points should be addressed in Part B.